Saturday, 24 February 2007

 He finds them and exterminates them in hotels, old people's homes, power stations, the back of cars, you name it.

 The night I met him I knew I had to photograph him.
 We got together the following day to shoot the portrait and this is one of the results.

 Tuesday, 13 February 2007

-Carlos Vega was an assistant professor at San Salvador University when he was abducted and kept in confinement for a week.
+Carlos Vega was an assistant professor at San Salvador University when he was abducted and kept in confinement for three weeks.
 Torture included.
 He managed to survive his interrogators through sheer luck, considering they were one of the cruelest in Latin America, and fled to San Francisco, California.
 There he became a Biology teacher.

 It was through the eyes of a very esteemed and beloved colleague that I was able to understand this image.
 Some images need to be sometimes rediscovered by others, independent eyes, for they can acquire a different meaning.
 The image leaps from the page and elicits thought.

 Lilo completely absorbed by the glint of a light bulb has what can be easily described as the spellbound look.
 Her air of benign self-absorption lends the image an atmosphere of serenity.
 The lamp adds to the charm of this portrait by being low and subtle.
 Her downcast gaze makes her look as if she were listening to something special from a voice somewhere in the corner of the image.
 The whole ensemble could neatly fit into a scene from a 1950's mexican melodrama.